Common Home Plumbing Issues and How to Fix Them

 A pair of needle-nose pliers works well for clearing out any debris that is near the entrance to your drain.
 If your top has a stopper on it, then you might find it helpful to remove this before you begin cleaning.
 If it's easy to remove your tub stopper then regular cleaning is a good idea.

 Jammed Garbage Disposal

-Our garbage disposals really get put through their paces over the course of the average week.
+Our garbage disposals get put through their paces over the average week.
 A jammed garbage disposal is a very common plumbing issue, and fortunately, it is one of the easier ones to solve.
 Most garbage disposals come with a nifty key that can be used to help unjam the unit.
 However, these keys are easy to lose.

 You can use a standard quarter-inch Allen wrench to unjam a garbage disposal; you simply need to insert the wrench into the opening at the bottom of the disposal and then turn it in both directions to free the motor.
 Once the motor has been cleaned, you can put the unit back together and continue using it as normal.

 While these issues are easy to solve, not all plumbing issues are.
 It is a good idea to have a professional plumber on speed dial at all times to help you deal with more complicated problems.
 Some plumbing issues need to be solved immediately, and you don't want to have to waste time looking for someone to come and fix your issue.

 Once you have solved a few plumbing issues around the home, you will realize how easy most of them are to fix.
 Don’t be afraid of common plumbing issues, as long as you have a plan for solving them, there is nothing to fear.